HAFixAgent: History-Aware Program Repair Agent: Conclusion and Future Work

-This paper presented HAFixAgent, a history-aware agentic approach that injects blame-derived repository context into an observe-act-verify loop to address the more complex single- and multi-hunk bug categories.
-A preliminary study shows how blame commit history is not only widely available (71.1\% blameable), but also is surprisingly concentrated with 70.7\% of Defects4J bugs having exactly one unique blame commit across their buggy line.
+This paper presented \appname, a history-aware agentic approach that injects blame-derived repository context into an observe-act-verify loop to address the more complex single- and multi-hunk bug categories.
+A preliminary study on 854 Defects4J (Java) and 501 BugsInPy (Python) bugs shows that blame commit history is widely available (71.1\% and 87.4\% blameable, respectively), with Defects4J blame highly concentrated in a single commit (99.5\%) while BugsInPy shows more scattered blame (58.4\% single-commit).

-When applying HaFixAgent on all 854 Defects4J bugs, history-aware settings were able to add 194 history-only fixes that the \nonhistory configuration never achieves.
-When compared to SOTA baselines, HAFixAgent outperforms RepairAgent by an average of 212.3\% and BIRCH feedback by 29.9\%.
-Among the three historical contexts, \fldiff is the strongest overall and \fnpair leads on single-hunk bugs.
-Successful runs finish well before the 50-step cap, and the median token cost does not increase; in the hardest multi-file-multi-hunk category, costs are lower than the \nonhistory configuration.
-Lastly, combining two or three heuristics captures most gains, while leveraging all heuristics adds little benefit for a significantly higher cost.
-These findings give a simple recipe for practice: (1) ground the agent loop in version control history, (2) prefer diff-based context, (3) add one complementary heuristic when needed, and (4) avoid collecting excessive context.
+Using the same LLM for all experiments including replicated baselines, \appname outperforms RepairAgent (+56.6\%) and BIRCH-feedback (+47.1\%) on Defects4J.
+Historical context further improves repair by +4.4\% on Defects4J and +38.6\% on BugsInPy, with the largest gains on SFMH bugs (+190.7\% on BugsInPy).
+Under noisy fault localization, history provides increasing resilience, particularly on SFMH where non-history collapses to 0\% while history maintains up to 56\%.
+History does not significantly inflate agent cost on either benchmark, and the three complementary heuristics each solve distinct bug subsets.

-This study has natural limitations.
-We assume perfect fault localization (similar to related work), focus on one benchmark and language, and use a single strong agent model and loop.
-Future work will relax these assumptions by evaluating additional datasets and languages, testing imperfect localization, learning to select or combine history heuristics at runtime, and integrating richer project artifacts.
-We expect progressive use of historical context to remain a robust and lightweight direction for advancing agent-based program repair.
+Two promising directions for future work emerge from our findings.
+First, \appname currently uses an LLM judge to select a single blame commit; for BugsInPy bugs where 41.6\% have multiple blame commits, combining context from several commits could further improve repair effectiveness.
+Second, evolving \appname into a multi-agent architecture~\cite{rafi2024multi,DBLP:conf/icse/LinKC25,lee2024unified} with specialized History, Fixer, and Reviewer agents could improve repair of complex MFMH bugs where a single agent's context window is easily overwhelmed.